 Tips from Kurt:

 This world-famous wrestler says people want quick result for everything.
 That is a wrong attitude though.
 One needs to set a long term goal.
 If you work out for two weeks and then lose interest, as there is no change in their body, then that will be unrealistic.
 The impact upon the body does not come up that soon, and one needs to be consistent with the training to see the result.

-- Mario Lopez Workout Routine and Diet Plan
+- Katharine McPhee Workout Routine and Diet Plan

-- David Warner Workout Routine and Diet Plan
+- Taye Diggs Workout Routine And Diet Plan